mmul-it/training/Kubernetes-From-Scratch/Containers-Create-Private-Registry.md

    latest: digest: sha256:7f797701ded5055676d656f11071f84e2888548a2e7ed12a4977c28ef6114b17 size: 1570
    ```

-   Now it should be possible to check the status using one of the various ways
+   Now it should be possible to verify its contents using one of the various ways
    to check a registry:

    ```console